rania3103/holbertonschool-printf/README.md

 ## [Our files](https://via.placeholder.com/10/00b48a?text=+)

-main.h : header file.
+- **main.h** : Header file.

-_printf.c : is the main function that handles the custom format specifiers %d, %s, %c, and %%.
+- **_printf.c** : Contains the main function that handles the custom format specifiers.

-functions.c : a set of functions that handle specific format specifiers %d, %s, %c, and %%.
+- **functions.c** : Contains a set of functions that handle specific format specifiers: %d, %s, %c, and %%.

-get_func.c : determines the appropriate printing function based on the provided format specifier character.
+- **get_func.c** : Determines the appropriate printing function based on the provided format specifier.